What is Concussion?

-Traumatic brain injury (TBI) is sudden damage to the brain caused by a blow or jolt to the head.
-Common causes include road accidents, falls, concussions and sports injuries.
-Both mild and severe cases of TBI or concussion can lead to long-term health complications such as depression, confusion, depression, cognitive decline, loss of motor skills, sleep disruption, chronic fatigue, chronic pain, and more sometimes many years after the injury.
+Concussion and traumatic brain injury (TBI) are sudden damage to the brain caused by a blow or jolt to the head.
+Common causes include motor vehicle accidents, falls, and sports injuries.
+Both severe cases of TBI and mild TBI, or concussions, can lead to long-term health complications such as depression, confusion, depression, cognitive decline, loss of motor skills, sleep disruption, chronic fatigue, chronic pain, and more, sometimes many years after the injury.

 Groundbreaking clinical trial shows remarkable results for kids with TBI

 The new study published in Scientific Reports shows that the protocol used by Aviv Clinics is a highly effective treatment for healing damaged brain tissue and relieving ongoing post-concussion symptoms.

 The study found that participants in the treatment group experienced a significant increase in cognitive function.
 This included an improvement in their general cognitive score, as well as memory and executive function, following the HBOT treatment.
 Additional improvements included a positive change in brain structure, and an enhanced emotional score covering issues such as anxiety, depression and more.

 New hope for TBI & Concussion patients with the Aviv Medical Program

 Backed by over a decade of research, our customized program can combine cognitive and physical training, dietary coaching, and hyperbaric oxygen therapy to treat the body and brain after a TBI or concussion.

 Benefits of the program include improved cognitive and motor functioning following the brain injury (such as attention, memory, focus, clarity, information processing coordination, balance, and gait) even long after the event.